Am0rphous/Awesome/Reverse Engineering/Assembly.md

 xor eax, eax      #Clears the EAX register.
 Faster and more efficient way of setting eax to zero.
 ````

-## Registers
-- EAX
-- EBX
-- ECX
-- EDX
-- ESI
-- EDI
-- EBP
-- ESP
-- EIP   Execution Pointer.
-Only register that cant be used as an operand.

 ## Assemblers
 - [NASM, the Netwide Assembler](https://github.com/netwide-assembler/nasm) - A cross-platform x86 assembler with an Intel-like syntax.